lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## COSE Header Parameters Registry {#kid-header-param}

-IANA has extended the Value Type of the COSE Header Parameter `kid` to also allow the value int.
+IANA has extended the Value Type of the COSE Header Parameter `kid` to also allow the value type int.
 The resulting Value Type is bstr / int.
 The kid parameter can be used to identify a key stored in a UCCS, in a CWT, or in a public key certificate.
 (The Value Registry for this item is empty and omitted from the table below.)

 ~~~~~~~~~~~
 +------+-------+------------+----------------+-------------------+